 Changes to our policy

 This policy provides a general overview of the ways in which we use your personal information and important information on electronic communication.
-Please be aware that we may request certain further confidentiality arrangements be put in place in respect of your interaction with us, especially when we believe there is a risk such information could be material price sensitive information.
+Please be aware that we may request certain further confidentiality arrangements be put in place in respect of your interaction with us, especially when we believe there is a risk such information could be material price-sensitive information.
 This policy may be changed from time to time to reflect changes in our practices concerning the collection and use of personal information, or where required to comply with applicable law.
-The revised policy will be effective immediately upon posting to our website, and so please check this policy periodically for changes.
+The revised policy will be effective immediately upon posting to our website, so please check this policy periodically for changes.

-This version of the Policy is effective 21 May 2018
+This version of the Policy is effective from 21 May 2018.

 Generation Investment Management LLP